-This chapter provides a summary of recommendations regarding security in Neo4j.
+This section provides a summary of recommendations regarding security in Neo4j.

 Below is a simple checklist highlighting the specific areas within Neo4j that may need some extra attention in order to ensure

 the appropriate level of security for your application.